Chimney Sweep Services: You Can Count On Us

 Keeping up with routine chimney sweepings and cleanings is one of the best ways to protect your home against fire and keep your chimney in great condition, season after season.
 The team here at Lou Curley’s Chimney Service knows just how important it is that chimneys be cleaned regularly and well, which is why, when you call on us to do the job, you get a better, more thorough sweeping.

 Most companies will simply push a brush up and down in the chimney and do a quick visual check of the chimney using a flashlight.
 As the only chimney company in Pennsylvania to have received all of the available certifications from the Chimney Safety Institute of America (CSIA), the National Fireplace Institute (NFI), and Fireplace Investigation, Research, and Education Services (F.I.R.E.), we know it takes more than that to keep a chimney cleaner and safer.
 That way, we can be sure to notify you of any chimney repair services your system might be needing.

-With Lou Curley’s Chimney Service on the job, you get:
+With Lou Curley’s Chimney Service on the job, you get more:

 - A better sweeping —When we clean masonry fireplaces, we use rotary brushes that attach to a drill and spin-clean the interior of the chimney.
 This provides a much more effective cleaning and removes more soot and creosote than a simple wire brush would.
 While some companies may offer rotary sweeping, it’s typically an additional charge, but here at Lou’s Chimney Service, it’s our standard.